kubernetes/website/content/en/blog/_posts/2022-10-20-advanced-server-side-apply.md

 #### Reconstructive controllers

-This kind of controller wasn’t really possible prior to SSA.
+This kind of controller wasn't really possible prior to SSA.
 The idea here is to (whenever something changes etc) reconstruct from scratch the fields of the object as the controller wishes them to be, and then **apply** the change to the server, letting it figure out the result.
 I now recommend that new controllers